 Certain licensed activities are considered to be low risk and, as a result, are not routinely inspected each year.
-The overall compliance band allocated to such activities will be carried forward for the years in which no inspections are carried out.
-However, the assessment may be revised between routine inspections on receipt of new information or reported data.
-Where the previous calendar year assessment was 'at risk'/'poor'/'very poor', SEPA will follow up previously identified breaches or non-compliances and reassess compliance for the subsequent year.
+However, where the previous calendar year assessment was at risk/ poor/ very poor, SEPA will follow up previously identified breaches or non-compliances and reassess compliance for the subsequent year.
+Once the licence has achieved a satisfactory annual assessment, it will revert to the inspection frequency allocated as per the risk assessment.